ice-alt/PortfolioProjects/README.md

 Welcome!
-This repository contains a collection of projects I have worked on
+This repository contains a collection of projects I have worked on.